-I am a fifth year DPhil student at Oxford University under the supervision of John Hyman, and of Alison Hills, and with the support of the Rhodes Scholarship and of the SSHRC.
-My dissertation is on whether doubting free will and moral responsibility is thinkable.
+On 24 June 2019, I completed my DPhil in philosophy at the University of Oxford.
+I was supervised by John Hyman, and of Alison Hills, and received the generous support of the Rhodes Scholarship and of the SSHRC.
+My dissertation discusses whether doubting free will and moral responsibility is thinkable.
 More precisely, I am interested in whether it is self-defeating to doubt free will and responsibility; whether it is possible to doubt free will and yet engage in the moral life; and whether it is possible to deliberate rationally if we believe that we do not have real alternatives.

-Next year, I will be a Stipendiary lecturer at St John's College and a FRQSC researcher at King's College London under the supervision of Maria Alvarez.
+Next year, I will be a Stipendiary lecturer at St John's College (University of Oxford) and a FRQSC researcher at King's College London under the supervision of Maria Alvarez.

 I completed an M.A. in philosophy at Université de Montréal in 2014 under the supervision of Daniel Laurier.